uvaaland/cig_llnl_workshop/prepare_data.md

       ...

-  We will leave the `Par_file` as it is for now, and use this setup to generate the model mesh and run a simulation of the Napa earthquake.
+  We will leave the `Par_file` as it is for now, and use this setup to generate the model mesh and run a simulation of the South Napa earthquake.

-**NOTE:** As mentioned in the previous section, if you make any changes to the `Par_file`, you need to recompile the package by running `make clean` and `make`.
+**NOTE:** As mentioned in the previous section, if you make any changes to the `Par_file` after compiling SPECFEM3D_GLOBE, you need to recompile the package by running `make clean` and `make` in the root folder.

 ---
+In this section, we have looked at how to provide the input data that is necessary to run a continental-scale simulation with SPECFEM3D_GLOBE.

-In the next section, we will look at how to generate a mesh for the continental model.
+In the next section, we will look at how to generate a mesh for the continental-scale model.

 [Previous section](/setup_specfem3d.md) -- [Next section](/generate_mesh.md)